Data & Research

 - Click here to access the full report.

 - Click here to access Statewide and county-by-county datasets and tables.
 Graphs and tables displaying trends over time in key measures may be retrieved for each county and for the state as a whole.
-There are two datasets: for the first report, in the 2015 folder, and for the latest report, in the 2016 folder.
+The data sets and tables now provide data from 2007 through 2017 and compare changes since 2007.

 BSCC Realignment Resources